 USED VERSUS REBUILT VERSUS REMANUFACTURED TRANSMISSIONS

 The terms rebuilt and remanufactured are often used interchangeably; however, they are not the same.
 A rebuilt transmission is also referred to as overhauled and usually involves replacing worn and defective parts.
 The transmission is disassembled and all parts are cleaned.
 Solenoids are tested and either cleaned or replaced.
 Other replacement parts are usually purchased in a kit.
-A transmission rebuild kit typically includes: bands, seals, clutches, gaskets, O-rings, modulator, filter, bushings, and washers.
+A transmission rebuild kit typically includes bands, seals, clutches, gaskets, O-rings, modulators, filters, bushings, valve bodies, and washers.
 However, there are different types of kits, and the types and quality of the parts they contain can vary.
 A rebuilt transmission often retains many marginal parts.
 The warranty period can be anywhere from 30 days to a year.

 CONTACT US TODAY ABOUT REPLACING YOUR TRANSMISSION